Lagrangian Grassmannians, CKP hierarchy and hyperdeterminantal relations: Pl ucker map, Clifford algebra and Lagrange map in finite dimensions

-\begin{remark}{{\bf Integrable lattice recurrence equations.}} The hyperdetermantal relations (\ref{hyper_det_rels}) were introduced as integrable systems of recurrence relations on lattices by Kashaev \cite{Ka}, who showed that the star triangle relations satisfied by Boltzmann weights for the Ising model imply these for a suitably defined $\tau$-function on the $\Zb^3$ integer lattice.
-They were studied subsequently by Schief and others \cite{Sch, BobSch, FN1, FN2}, as discrete analogs of the CKP hierarchy.
+The hyperdetermantal relations (\ref{hyper_det_rels}) were introduced as integrable systems of recurrence relations on lattices by Kashaev \cite{Ka}, who showed that the star triangle relations satisfied by Boltzmann weights for the Ising model imply these for a suitably defined $\tau$-function on the $\Zb^3$ integer lattice.
+They were studied subsequently by Schief and others \cite{Sch, BobSch1, BobSch2, FN}, as discrete analogs of the CKP hierarchy.

 Kenyon and Pemantle \cite{KePe1, KePe2} extended these to a larger system, which they called the {\em hexahedron recurrence}, and applied them to the study of double dimer covers and rhombus tilings.
 These can either be derived directly or, if we include both symmetric and nonsymmetric Pl\"ucker coordinates, by again combining the Pl\"ucker relations with the linear Lagrangian condition.